 Public transport rating: You can take a bus from Grafton to the start of the walk at Angourie.

 The Solitary Islands Coastal Walk – Coffs Coast

-We based ourselves at the Big 4 Caravan at Coffs Harbour, and we didn’t get to complete the whole walk due to bad weather, but we did do several sections and can’t wait to get back.
-Woolgoolga would also make a good base and is a charming town.
+We based ourselves at the Big 4 Park Beach Coffs Harbour, and while we didn’t get to complete the whole walk due to bad weather, but we did do several sections and can’t wait to get back.
+Woolgoolga would also make a good base and is a charming beachside town.

 There is a lot of beach walking on this trail, so be sure your legs are up to it!
 Walking at low tide will give you some hard sand to walk on and your legs a bit of a rest.

 The official site suggests four hours of walking each day over four days.
 If you only have time for one day, we suggest the section from Woolgoolga Village to Moonie Beach.
 And don’t miss the hike to the top of Muttonbird Island overlooking Coffs Harbour Port.

 Public transport rating: Not great, but the Woopi connect service will get you to some of the walk starting points.

 Port Macquarie Coastal Walk

 This walk starts in the centre of town and follows the coast and beautiful Port Macquarie Beaches all the way to Tacking Point Lighthouse, nine kilometres away.
 On our visit, we were staying at Flynns Beach, which is about halfway, so we decided to split it over two days.